-The appellant had gone to neighbor’s house shortly before the occurrence took place.
-Sadhan Kumar Mali, who was a sweeper of the flat and Surid Chandra Das Were arrested on suspicion and after arrest they made judicial confessions alleging that they had murdered the two persons at the instigation of the appellant who promised to pay them Rs.
+The appellant had gone to neighbour’s house shortly before the occurrence took place.
+Sadhan Kumar Mali, who was a sweeper of the flat and Surid Chandra Das Were arrested on suspicion and after arrest, they made judicial confessions alleging that they had murdered the two persons at the instigation of the appellant who promised to pay them Rs.
 2000/- and had paid Rs.
 1000/- in advance which was later recovered from their possession.

 Issue: Whether confession of two co-accused can be treated as evidence?

 Argument: The Court of Session merely relies on the basis of the confessional statements to the two co-accused and not upon any legal evidence.
 The related section 30 of the Evidence Act says, “the court may take into consideration such confession” on the other hand section 3 of the Act does not recognize confession as evidence, moreover if the court using his discretionary power does so, the evidence is pretty weak to convict a person so such confession can only lend assurance to other evidence.